icecoldfire/HomeAssistant-Waveshare-Relay/README.md

    - Optionally, enter a custom name for the device to easily identify it.
    - Optionally, enter the amount of relay channels your device has; the default is 8.

+## Removal Instructions

+To remove the Waveshare Relay integration:

+1. Go to **Settings** > **Devices & Services** in Home Assistant.
+2. Locate the Waveshare Relay integration and click on it.
+3. Click **Delete** to remove the integration.
+4. Optionally, remove the custom component files from the `custom_components/waveshare_relay` directory.

 ## Troubleshooting

 - Ensure the IP address of the relay board is correct.